 There are so many things to do in Los Angeles with kids that do not involve Disneyland.
 Don’t get me wrong Disneyland is great and everyone should spend a couple of days there, but don’t make it your whole trip, check out these other local attractions.
 Check the websites out before you go and see what the parking will be like if you bring your RV rental.
 It may be better to leave the RV rental at the campsite and take the local transit to your next destination.
 Check out Go Card Los Angeles to get discounts on all your favorite attractions.

 Kidspace Children’s Museum – this is a great place for kids to burn off some energy while learning about the world around them.
-Expect kids to get muddy, sandy and wet while they explore nature, science and technology.
+Expect kids to get muddy, sandy, and wet while they explore nature, science, and technology.
 You will be happy that you have that shower in your RV rental to clean the kids off in.
 480 N Arroyo Blvd, Pasadena California.

 Griffith Observatory – look to the stars through the telescopes and explore the exhibits.
 2800 E Observatory Rd, Los Angeles California.

 The Last Bookstore – The Last Bookstore is the largest new and secondhand book and record store in Los Angeles.
 It has been called one of the most beautiful bookstores in the world.
-Walk through through the labyrinth of books on the second floor that are all arranged by color and even walk through the book tunnel.
+Walkthrough through the labyrinth of books on the second floor that are all arranged by color and even walk through the book tunnel.
 453 S Spring St, Los Angeles California.

-La Brea Tar Pits – the museum features sabre tooth tigers, mastodons, and dire wolves that have all been found in the tar beneath the city of Los Angeles.
+La Brea Tar Pits – the museum features saber tooth tigers, mastodons, and dire wolves that have all been found in the tar beneath the city of Los Angeles.
 5801 Wilshire Blvd, Los Angeles California.

 Places to Rent an RV in Los Angeles

-There are lots of great choices of RV rental companies in Los Angeles.
+There are lots of great choices for RV rental companies in Los Angeles.
 With so many amazing companies to choose from you are sure to find an RV that suits your needs and your budget.